inspircd/docs/docs/3/installation/source.md

 If you want to use any modules with third-party dependencies you should have pkg-config and the development headers for the dependency installed.

-Once you have dependencies installed you need to download the source code.
+Once you have the dependencies installed you need to download the source code.
 You can choose between building the most recent release or, if you enjoy living on the edge, the latest code committed to Git.

 #### Release Tarball